 "More than anything we are looking for coffees that are sweet, clean, and stand out to us.
 We also look for farmers that we can be actual partners with, build business relationships with, and grow together."

 "We have a holistic view of sustainability.
 We try to be economically, socially, and environmentally sustainable.
 We do this by forging close relationships with our suppliers, being real partners with our producers, and trying to grow a culture of respect and hard work within our company and among our customers.
 Are we perfect?
 Hell no, but working towards building a sustainable company and community is what motivates us to keep getting up in the morning."

-What excites you most about the third wave coffee movement?
+What excites you most about third wave coffee?